Hallelujah78/crossword-app/NOTES.md

 - cell: a square on a crossword grid
 - void: a dark square
 - lights: a series of light squares
-- darks: a series of light squares
+- darks: a series of dark squares

 ## Why This Project?